alecsharpie/dancing-creatures/README.md

 - Vite
 - HTML5 Canvas API

-## License

-MIT

 ---

 ## Development Notes

 This project was bootstrapped with Vite using the React TypeScript template.

-### Available Scripts

-- `npm run dev` - Start the development server
-- `npm run build` - Build for production
-- `npm run preview` - Preview the production build locally
-- `npm run lint` - Run ESLint
-- `npm run deploy` - Deploy to GitHub Pages

-## Creature Visualization

-The application transforms your pose into a fun, animated creature:

-- Your body's pose is detected in real-time using TensorFlow.js
-- The creature's limbs follow your arms and legs with smooth, curved lines
-- The creature's eyes follow your face movements
-- Each person detected gets their own uniquely colored creature
-- The movements are smoothed using Kalman filtering and interpolation

-You can toggle debug mode to see how the pose detection works underneath!